asiloisad/pulsar-fast-publish/README.md

-# git-publish
+# package-publish

 Publish package to GitHub without PPM.
 Select proper directory in tree-view and run command.

 ## Installation

-To install `regex-aligner` run `ppm install asiloisad/pulsar-regex-aligner` to install a package directly from the GitHub repository.
+To install `package-publish` run `ppm install asiloisad/pulsar-package-publish` to install a package directly from the GitHub repository.

 # Commands

 In `.tree-view .directory` space there are available commands:

-- `git-publish:major`: publish a major udpdate
+- `package-publish:major`: publish a major udpdate
-- `git-publish:minor`: publish a minor udpdate
+- `package-publish:minor`: publish a minor udpdate
-- `git-publish:patch`: publish a patch udpdate
+- `package-publish:patch`: publish a patch udpdate

 All commands available from context-menu of tree-view directory.